eoscostarica/guide.eoscostarica.io/docs/developer-tools-ux-ui.md

 ### Why we use Zeplin?

 Zeplin facilitates the transfer of designs by taking them from Sketch, Adobe XD, Figma, and Photoshop and exporting them into a format that can easily generate code snippets, style guides, specs, and assets.
+It's also used as a source of truth for design deliveries.

 ### Zeplin Installation